|UPDATED: March 24, 2017|

 Single Point of Failure (SPOF)

-Note: Typically, there is no alternative and a loss of that element could lead to a failure of a critical function.
+Unique (single) source or pathway of a service, activity and/or process; typically there is no alternative, and loss of that element could lead to total failure of a mission critical activity and/or dependency.

 Formal notification that the response to a Business Continuity event is no longer required or has been concluded.